MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 ### Option 1: Create an AKS subnet inside the Azure Managed Lustre VNet

-Option one is to create a new subnet within your Azure Managed Lustre VNet and use it with AKS's Azure Container Network Interface (Azure CNI).
+Option 1 is to create a new subnet within your Azure Managed Lustre VNet and use it with AKS's Azure Container Network Interface (Azure CNI).

 ![Diagram showing Azure Managed Lustre VNet with two subnets, one for the Lustre file system and one for AKS.](media/use-csi-driver-kubernetes/subnet-access-option-1.png)

 - This option doesn't require VNet peering.
-- The new subnet must have sufficient IP addresses to support your AKS cluster.
-For example, a 50-node AKS cluster likely needs at least 2,048 IP addresses (CIDR notation /21).
+- The new subnet must have enough IP addresses to support your AKS cluster.
+For example, a 50-node AKS cluster probably needs at least 2,048 IP addresses (CIDR notation /21).

-  Read [Configure Azure CNI networking in Azure Kubernetes Service](/azure/aks/configure-azure-cni) for more sizing details, including a formula for calculating IP requirements.
+  For sizing details, including a formula for calculating IP requirements, see [Configure Azure CNI networking in Azure Kubernetes Service](/azure/aks/configure-azure-cni).

   Alternatively, you could host the AKS cluster within your Azure Managed Lustre subnet instead of creating a separate subnet.
 In this case, make sure that your Lustre file system subnet has enough IP addresses to support both the Azure Managed Lustre system and the AKS cluster.